 Measures of barriers to employment provide indicators of potential work limitations, which may be predictors of greater dependence.
-Substance abuse (WORK 6), disabling conditions (WORK 7), and chronic child health conditions (WORK 8) all have the potential of limiting the ability of the adults in the household to work.
+Substance abuse (WORK 6) and disabling conditions among children and adults (WORK 7) all have the potential of limiting the ability of the adults in the household to work.
 In addition, debilitating health conditions and high medical expenditures can place a strain on a family’s economic resources.
-High child care costs (WORK 9) are both a potential barrier to work and an additional strain on family finances.

 Non-Marital Birth Risk Factors (BIRTH).
 The final group of risk factors addresses out-of-wedlock childbearing.
 The tables and figures in this subsection are labeled with the BIRTH prefix.
 This category includes long-term time trends in births to unmarried women (BIRTH 1), births to unmarried teens (BIRTH 2 and BIRTH 3), and children living in families with never-married parents (BIRTH 4).
 Children living in families with never-married mothers are at high risk of dependence, and it is therefore important to track changes in the size of this vulnerable population.

 As noted above, the predictors/risk factors included in this chapter do not represent an exhaustive list of measures.
 They are merely a sampling of available data that address in some way the question of how a family is faring on the scale of deprivation and well-being.
-Such questions are a necessary part of the dependence discussion as researchers assess the effects of the major changes that have occurred in the laws governing public assistance programs.
+Such questions are a necessary part of the dependence discussion as researchers assess the effects of welfare reform.